tomaszbiegacz/Arnible.MathModeling/README.md

 * [Arnible.xunit](./Arnible.xunit) simplifies writing xunit tests for projects using Arnible toolkit.

 Basic assumptions:
+* Optimize code for `x86` architecture.
+Prefer horizontal over vertical scalling.
 * Leverage `stackalloc` to avoid GC involvement and overall performance degradation.
+* Avoid asynchronous operations as part of diagnostics at all cost.
 * Avoid using `IEnumerable<T>` due to boxing and GC overhead.
-* Optimize code for `x86` architecture.
-Prefer horizontal over vertical scalling.
-* Avoid asynchronous operations at all cost.

 ## How to use it